spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/rootlets-based-registration/sct_register_to_template.rst

    Rootlets-based registration pipeline.

-SCT provides template registration based on spinal nerve rootlets using the :ref:`sct_register_to_template -lrootlet` command.
+SCT provides template registration based on spinal nerve rootlets using the `-lrootlet <../../../command-line/sct_register_to_template.html#spinalcordtoolbox.scripts.sct_register_to_template-get_parser-optional-arguments>`_ argument of the :ref:`sct_register_to_template` command.
 Here are the steps for the algorithm within this command:

 1. **Center-of-mass calculation**: The center-of-mass of each segmented rootlets level is computed for the subject native image and for the PAM50 template.
 2. **Straightening**: The straightening works by finding, for each point along the spinal cord, the mathematical transformation to go from a curved centerline to a straight centerline.